A Year of Great Hope

 Our other projects have also made significant strides this year.
 The Global Crop Conservation Strategies Project, funded by the Government of Germany, published the first of what will be 15 new or updated strategies developed by crop experts.
 This initiative is a uniting force in conservation action, identifying challenges and galvanizing engagement.

-The Crop Trust’s endowment continued to grow in 2021 through some gains at the capital market, and with important contributions by the United States, New Zealand, India and Limagrain.
-In addition, a contribution from Germany was received to support interest payments on the concessional loan, all for which we are deeply grateful.
+The Crop Trust's endowment continued to grow in 2021 through some gains in the capital market, and with important contributions from the United States, New Zealand, India, and Limagrain.
+In addition, a contribution from Germany was received to support interest payments on the concessional loan, all of which we are deeply grateful.

 And, finally, our Seeds for Resilience Project, too, celebrated significant milestones, signing formal agreements with all of its partner national genebanks in Africa to support safeguarding crop diversity and making it more accessible to farmers, breeders and researchers.

 Greater participation, stronger alliances, and new partnerships: this is what gives me hope that we will find the right answers to the climate crisis and ensure that the foundation of our future food supply is secured, forever.

 I wish you a peaceful, healthy—and hopeful—close to the year, and indeed new year.